neolitec/kevexplorer/README.md

 More about the scanner:

-- [ ] [BUG] Handle the rights - sometimes you don't have a granted access to files, making the scanner crash
-- [ ] [PERF] Limit the concurrency
-- [ ] [PERF] Improve the memory footprint by limiting the depth of the tree in the memory
+- [ ] [PERF] Better concurrency management.
+Currently, the limit of concurrency is 4... for each scanned folder.
+We could get a better management by using node Workers and push jobs into a pool that can provide a global limitation for those parallel tasks.
 - [ ] [SECURITY] Give a folder as a root path (a jail) from which the user can't get out

 ### CLI